ziye003/Bacerial_Genome_Variant_Analysys_Pipeline/README.md

 # Bacerial_Genome_Variant_Analysys_Pipeline

-Variant calling analysis of bacterial genomce on slurm / linux shell
+Variant calling analysis of bacterial genomce on PBS/slurm / linux shell

+Updates:
+The .slurms files are for GATK4. dup.slurm (sam files)
+CallVariant.slurm (metrics files and vcf.files)
+variant.slurm (snp and indels)

 Full List of Tools Used in this Pipeline: